weijiekwang/AERPAW/README.md

 To start the experiment,

 * in the OEO console, run `2 start_experiment`
-* in QGroundControl, arm the rover and move it to the desired location (within its bounding rectangle).
+* in QGroundControl, arm the rover (Vehicle 2) and move it to the desired location (within its bounding rectangle).
 Wait for it to reach its position.
 * in the OEO console, run `1 start_experiment`
-* in QGroundControl, arm the drone (Vechile 1)
+* in QGroundControl, arm the drone (Vehicle 1)

 #### Drone flight pattern